Download the Draft Programme

 The School is principally designed for public-decision makers involved in design, preparation, assessment and implementation of investment projects (managing authorities, intermediate bodies, etc.) at different levels of government.
 However, it may be also beneficial to researchers and practitioners who are willing to learn the at-the-edge international CBA techniques and methods.
 A mixed audience with practitioners coming from different organisations – such as desk officers in the European Commission, the European Investment Bank, civil servants (from public institutions, managing authorities, intermediate bodies) in the Member States and Candidate Countries, the staff of financial institutions and consultants - is particularly welcome

 No previous exposure to CBA is needed to attend the School.

 All applicants should have: (i) basic knowledge of economics and/or social sciences; (ii) excellent knowledge of English, (iii) excellent knowledge of standard office tools, in particular, Excel.

-Admittance is subject to a selection process, and it will be based on the assessment of the background and experience of the trainees as evidenced by their CV.
+Admittance will be based on the assessment of the background and experience of the trainees as evidenced by their CV.
 The organising committee reserves the right not to accept an application of a candidate trainee based on the assessment of CV and organisational reasons linked to available seats.
 Details on the application process are available here.

 All teaching and instructional materials are in English.

 To draw the maximum benefit from the course, participants should possess basic knowledge of economics and/or social sciences.
 Excellent knowledge of English and standard office tools is required.
 In particular, good knowledge and command of Excel are essential.

-Participants are welcomed to bring their personal experiences with practical examples of projects they may have come across in their professional experience, to favour the discussion on challenges faced with the application of the methodology across different sectors.
+Participants are welcomed to bring their personal experiences with practical examples of projects they may have come across in their professional experience, to boost the discussion on challenges faced with the application of the methodology across different sectors.